tonghuikang/swe-sharing/slides.md

 # Introduction
 <br>

-- Motivation of this talk
+- Objective of this talk
   - To <span class="golden-font">inform</span> what Software Engineering is like
   - To <span class="golden-font">describe</span> the expectations of a technical career
   - To <span class="golden-font">encourage</span> more Singapore students into Software Engineering